+The ICL contains several provisions for the cartel prohibition which, apart from the general cartel provision, relate to:

+- price fixing (Article 5 of the ICL);

+- market allocation (Article 9 of the ICL);

+- group boycotts (Article 10 of the ICL);

+- bid rigging (Article 22 of the ICL); and

-The ICL contains several provisions for the cartel prohibition which, apart from the general cartel provision, relate to price-fixing, market allocation, group boycotts, and bid rigging.
-The ICL also creates a general prohibition on anticompetitive agreements with foreign parties, which could also apply to cartels with a cross-border element.
-Although some provisions create a "per se" or "hard core" cartel prohibition, most are based on a "rule of reason" approach, which means that sanctions may only be imposed for violation of these provisions where it can be proven that the restrictive agreement "potentially results in monopolistic practices and or unfair business competition".
+- a general prohibition on anticompetitive agreements with foreign parties, which could also apply to cartels with a cross-border element (Article 16 of the ICL).

+Although some provisions create a "per se" or "hard core" cartel prohibition, for instance price fixing and group boycotts, most are based on a "rule of reason" approach, which means that sanctions may only be imposed for violation of these provisions where it can be proven that the restrictive agreement "potentially has an adverse impact on the market, resulting in monopolistic practices and/or unfair business competition".